Estimated Reading Time: 5 Minutes

 - Learned Spanish and became fluent in it,

-- Met thousands of interesting people,
+- I met thousands of interesting people,

 - Learned there are more different cultures than you can imagine,

-- Have had 5 different businesses,
+- Have had five different businesses,

 - Met the love of my life,